chopfitzroy/dotfiles-experiment/README.md

 If I was going to learn a new shell and commit to something that was not BASH compatiable, I would most likely pick up [Nushell](https://www.nushell.sh/) which also provides an _escape hatch_ to fallback to BASH commands when needed.

-I also use the [Sheldon](https://sheldon.cli.rs/) plugin manager.
-The main reason I prefer this tool is that it keeps my plugin config _outside_ of my `.zshrc`, this creates a clear separation between what is my config and what is plugins.
+I use the [Sheldon](https://sheldon.cli.rs/) plugin manager because it keeps my plugin config _outside_ of my `.zshrc`, this creates a clear separation between what is my config and what is plugins.

-Finally I use [Starship prompt](https://starship.rs/).
-Again what I like about this tool is it keeps my prompt config outside of my `.zshrc`, additionally it supports a number of different shells meaning if I ever switch shells I can likely bring this with me.
+I use [Starship prompt](https://starship.rs/) because it keeps my prompt config outside of my `.zshrc`, additionally it supports a number of different shells meaning if I ever switch shells I can likely bring this with me.

 ### Kitty 🧶

 I use [Kitty](https://sw.kovidgoyal.net/kitty/) on Mac and Linux and [Windows Terminal](https://github.com/microsoft/terminal) on Windows (with [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)).

 I **do not** use [tmux](https://github.com/tmux/tmux/wiki) nor do I intend to.
 Terminal multiplexers come with a [plethora of issues](https://github.com/kovidgoyal/kitty/issues/391#issuecomment-638320745) that I don't need to buy into.
 Don't get me wrong there are absolutely uses cases for requiring a terminal multiplexer, but tabs and splits are not it.
 It's 2022 please let your terminal be your terminal.

+## Themeing 🎨

+[Helix](https://helix-editor.com/) includes a number of great themes out of the box, use `:theme` to find the theme that best suits you.

+I personally enjoy the `gruvbox` theme and like my terminal colorscheme to be consistent with my editor so I use [kitty-theme](https://github.com/dexpota/kitty-themes) to achieve this on Mac and Linux, and I use [gruvbox-everything](https://github.com/ZeusOfTheCrows/gruvbox-everything) on Windows.